cKlee/movingwall/mwo.md

 Used to relates a [MovingWall] to its unit of measurement. [gr:hasUnitOfMeasurement] is defined by [GoodRelations].

-	gr:hasUnitOfMeasurement rdf:type owl:AnnotationProperty , owl:DatatypeProperty ;
+	gr:hasUnitOfMeasurement a owl:AnnotationProperty , owl:DatatypeProperty ;
-		skos:scopeNote "Used to relate a moving wall to its quantitative value."@en . rdfs:isDefinedBy <http://purl.org/goodrelations/v1> .
+		skos:scopeNote "Used to relate a moving wall to its quantitative value."@en ;
+		rdfs:isDefinedBy <http://purl.org/goodrelations/v1> .

 # Examples